Ulcerative colitis (UC) is a type of inflammatory bowel disease that can cause varying levels of pain.

 Different stress-busting techniques work for different people, and you might find that a simple walk in the woods and deep breathing are what benefit you the most.
 Yoga, mindfulness meditation, and exercise may also help reduce stress in people with UC.

 Inflammation is the root cause of most UC-related pain.
 A number of medications can help reduce inflammation in your colon.
-Your doctor can help you to decide which kind is right for you based on which part of your colon is affected as well as your pain level.
+Your doctor can help you decide which kind is right for you based on which part of your colon is affected as well as your pain level.

 Amino salicylates are another class of anti-inflammatory medication.
 These are sometimes prescribed for UC pain.
 There are many kinds, including: